 Complement continuous feedback with a formal annual review

-Organizational chart
+Organisational chart

 Helping employees find their fit

-An automated organizational chart available to everyone in the business will help new starters find where they fit in.
+An automated organisational chart available to everyone in the business will help new starters find where they fit in.
 The chart should update automatically to reflect any changes to reporting lines or position titles while also adding or removing employees as they enter or exit the business.
 This way, new employees will always be visible to the rest of the business and know where they stand from day one.

 This also means all employees have visibility over the structure of the company they work in, and with names and profile pictures added to each staff member, can get to know their colleagues quicker and feel right at home.
 There is complete transparency and no confusion over who is who.